x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 1. Use the following command to restore the desired public folder:

     ```PowerShell
-    Set-PublicFolder -Identity “Full path of folder to be restored” -Path “Parent folder path where folder needs to be restored”
+    Set-PublicFolder -Identity "Full path of folder to be restored" -Path "Parent folder path where folder needs to be restored"
     ```

     Example 1: